-Students will be able to develop a broad understanding of recent Statistical theories, tools and techniques.
-Students will apply different Statistical techniques in various fields and will independently plan and carry out research in different areas of Statistics.
-They will compete at regional/national/international level for research/jobs in the area of statistics.
+- Students will be able to develop a broad understanding of recent Statistical theories, tools and techniques. - Students will be able to apply different Statistical techniques in various fields. - Students will be able to plan and carry out research in pure and applied Statistics independently. - They will compete at regional/national/international level for research/jobs in the area of Statistics.